Civic Club / Estonian House

 The Civic Club building, now the New York Estonian House (New Yorgi Eesti Maja), is a four-story Beaux-Arts building located at 243 East 34th Street between Second and Third Avenues in the Murray Hill neighborhood of Manhattan in New York City.

 The house was originally built for the Civic Club in 1898–1899, having been designed by Brooklyn architect Thomas A. Gray.
 The Civic Club was founded by the local social reformer F. Norton Goddard (1861–1905) to reduce poverty and fight against gambling in the neighborhood.
-After Goddard's death in 1905 the club ceased to exist, but the building remained in the Goddard family until 1946, when Frederick Norton's widow sold it for $25,000 to The New York Estonian Educational Society, Inc., which is still the owner of the house today.
+After Goddard's death in 1905, the club ceased to exist, but the building remained in the Goddard family until 1946, when Frederick Norton's widow sold it for $25,000 to the New York Estonian Educational Society, Inc., which still owns the house today.
 The building underwent a $100,000 restoration in 1992.